jamesacampbell/causes-and-effects-hugo/content/post/Streaming-Music-From-The-Terminal.md

 Fast forward to today, and I still use Pandora (I also am on [Spotify][2]).

-There still is no desktop client for Pandora.
-Or is there?
+What doesn't make sense to me about Pandora is that there is no desktop client.
+I guess they focus on mobile and web?
+Or is there a workaround?

 It turns out if you are on a Mac, and have [homebrew][3] installed, you can do <pre>brew install [pianobar][4]</pre> and you can access and stream music from the terminal, complete with keyboard shortcuts to change stations and thumb-up or thumb-down tracks.